Configuration Guide

 endpoint = "https://s3.amazonaws.com" # Optional for S3-compatible services

-allow_http = false # Set to true for non-HTTPS endpoints
+allow_http = "false" # Set to true for non-HTTPS endpoints

 Azure Blob Storage